What is DDoS?

 The purpose of a DDoS attack is to disrupt the ability of an organization to serve its users.
-The motivations driving a DDoS attack are as various as they are for any type of cyberattack:
+Malicious actors use DDoS attacks for:

 - competitor sabotage